 Mercato Monte D’oro

-My office is situated a block from this market and I eat lunch here almost daily when I am in Rome.
-Mercato Monte D’oro is a tiny little lunch market and you’ll find a pasta place front and center when you walk in.
+My office is a block from this market and I eat lunch here almost daily when I’m in Rome.
+Mercato Monte D’oro is a tiny little lunch market and when you walk in, you’ll find a pasta place front and center.

-Order a pasta dish off the menu which changes daily.
-Don’t be surprised if the ladies at the counter remember your face the next day.
-They are the greatest.
+Order a pasta dish off the menu, which changes daily.
+Don’t be surprised if the ladies at the counter remember your face the next day—they’re the greatest.

-This is directly across the street from Mercato Monte D’oro and the food is good.
-The owners happen to also be the chefs and waiters.
+Directly across the street from Mercato Monte D’oro is Spaghetti, and the food is good.
+The owners also happen to be the chefs and the waiters.
 They are both a little crazy and make great food.

 Address: Via dell’Arancio, 60

-If you are looking for an impressive restaurant with tons of outdoor seating this place fits the bill.
-It is a classy and timeless Italian restaurant that focused on high-quality ingredients, great presentation, and one of the best non-rooftop views in Rome.
+If you’re looking for an impressive restaurant with tons of outdoor seating, this place fits the bill.
+It is a classy and timeless Italian restaurant that has focused on high-quality ingredients, great presentation, and one of the best non-rooftop views in Rome.